Q.

 Yes.
 All those who preside regularly at our Masses were ordained in and by the institutional

-Roman Catholic Church -- although not all are still active as priests in the institutional Church.
+Church -- though not all are still active as priests in the institutional Church.
+On occasion, we do

-On occasion, we do have a presider ordained in another church; but all are priests ordained in churches
+have a presider who was ordained in another church; but all are priests ordained in churches recognized

-recognized by the institutional Church as having bishops validly consecrated in the apostolic tradition.
+by the institutional Church as having bishops validly consecrated in the apostolic tradition.

 Q.